discordjs/guide/guide/command-handling/adding-features.md

 1. `now`: The current timestamp.
 2. `timestamps`: A reference to the Collection of user-ID and timestamp key/value pairs for the triggered command.
 3. `cooldownAmount`: The specified cooldown from the command file, converted to milliseconds for straightforward calculation.
-If none is specified this defaults to three seconds.
+If none is specified, this defaults to three seconds.

-If the author has already used this command in this session, get the timestamp, calculate the expiration time and inform the user of the amount of time they need to wait before being able to use this command again.
-Note that you use a `return` statement here, causing the code below this snippet to only execute if the message author has not used this command in this session or the wait has already expired.
+If the author has already used this command in this session, get the timestamp, calculate the expiration time and inform the user of the amount of time they need to wait before using this command again.
+Note that you use a `return` statement here, causing the code below this snippet only to execute if the message author has not used this command in this session or the wait has already expired.

 Continuing with your current setup, this is the complete `if` statement: